Shravanthi98/Forged-Signature-Detection/README.md

 **Testing:**
 5. Run the test_network.py file.
-6. Please enter the system path of the saved model.
+6. Please enter the system path of the saved model (.pkl file).
 7. Please enter the path to the downloaded dataset on the system.
 8. 'Confusion_matrix.png' and 'accuracy_test.csv' files are created and the evaluation metrics will be printed on the console.